ursatile/css4eng/01-04-tools-and-workflows.md

 * [https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server)

 By default, Live Preview opens an embedded browser inside VS Code, and changes appear as you edit your source code - you don't even have to save the file.
-If you want
+If you want to change that, open the VS Code Settings UI, search for "Live Preview"